Wrinkled753/Search-Depth-Chess-Engine/README.md

 ---

-## 🎯 Motivation
+## Motivation

-Developed as an portfolio project before starting my 3rd year of Computer Engineering, this project explores how modern chess engines work by building one layer by layer:
+Developed as a portfolio project before starting my 3rd year of Computer Engineering, this project explores how modern chess engines work by building one layer by layer:

 1. **Board representation** — wrapping `python-chess` for a clean API.
 2. **Hand-crafted evaluation** — material counting + piece-square tables.